xyproto/kick/README.md

 # Kick

 This is a Go package for generating kick drum audio samples.

-The project is a bit experimental and a work in progress.
+Note that the project is a bit experimental, a work in progress and that the generated samples aren't quite right, yet.

 The repository includes: